DataDog/documentation/content/en/integrations/guide/storage-monitoring-setup.md

 #### Post-setup steps

-After completing the above steps, reach out on the `#storage-monitoring` Slack channel with the following information:
+After completing the above steps, [reach out][205] with the following information:

 1. Name of the destination bucket where inventories are stored.
 2. Prefix to store the inventory files.